-What happens on the day of the brow lift Perth procedure?
+What happens on the day of the Brow Lift procedure?

 You must be collected by a competent supervising adult and observed the first night.
 Any severe pain or swelling must be immediately reported to us.
 The following day you will be reviewed by our team and all of the aftercare instructions must be followed.